 Many of these monuments are protected by state laws in the former Confederate states.

-Others are shielded by civic leaders who refuse to act in the face of a strong backlash among many white Southerners who are still enthralled by the myth of the “Lost Cause” and the revisionist history that these monuments represent.
+Others are shielded by civic leaders who refuse to act in the face of a strong backlash by white Southerners who are still enthralled by the myth of the “Lost Cause” and the revisionist history that these monuments represent.

 President Donald Trump has sided with those who want to continue honoring the Confederacy, calling the removal of “beautiful” monuments “foolish” and tweeting that it is “[s]ad to see the history and culture of our great country being ripped apart.”